aeonSolutions/PCB-Prototyping-Catalogue/README.md

 - Home Automation: February revision of the OEM Smart Indoor Wall Socket
   - for wall power outlets (direct fit inisde the outlet juction box)
   - for indoor light switch (direct fit inisde the outlet juction box)
-  - with touch LCD TFT Display for a direct replacment of the mechanical light switch
+  - with touch LCD TFT Display for a direct replacement of the mechanical light switch
 - Home Automation: February revison of the indoor home wellbeing and plant monitoring smart device

 <br>